 4. A beach day doesn’t have to mean a missed workout.

 Get creative!
 Playing catch on the sand will work your calves, abs and upper body, and a swim in a lake or pool is a great cardiovascular workout.
 Swimming is also a non-impact workout, so it’s easy on your back and joints.

 Men are at a greater risk of heart disease than women, and exercising for 20 to 30 minutes a few times a week can help to reduce that risk.
 Here are some more ideas to get active at the beach.

 Summer is the time for picnics and barbecues.
 While it can be hard to resist the goodies from the grill, just a few simple changes to your plate can help both your waistline and your heart.

 Men can reduce their risk of heart attacks by reducing fat and sodium intake, limiting alcohol intake and eating plenty of high fiber foods.

 At your next barbecue, grab a Portobello burger instead of a hamburger.
 Switching to the mushroom patty can cut more than 200 calories from your burger.
 If the Portobello’s not for you, try a chicken breast instead of the burger.
 Here are some more healthy grilling ideas for summer.

 Skip the ranch and sour cream based dips with your chips and opt for guacamole or a homemade salsa.
 The avocado in the guacamole is a super food, filled with nutrients that can help reduce cholesterol and triglycerides.
 The tomatoes and peppers in the salsa are loaded with vitamins A & C, as well as folic acid.

-Staying healthy this summer can help ensure that you’re around to enjoy many more days at the beach.
+Staying healthy this summer can help ensure that you’re around to enjoy many more days at the beach and in the sun.